 Having just a few tools can make fixing things a breeze.
 Ever had a dinner party planned and the handyman cancel… twice?
 A useful small toolbox is as essential to life as a good hairdryer and a chocolate stash.
 Here is a list of small tools that are excellent for hanging pictures, touching up paint, moving furniture and replacing batteries in kid’s toys.
 Keep these tools in the closet and they will come in handy again and again!

 - Cordless rechargeable drill: This is a life and time saver, buy a decent one and you will have it for years.
+However, most cordless drills arent as powerful as corded drills.
+If you’d rather a more powerful drill, look at these Tools First reviews to find the best one in your budget.

 - Package of inter-changeable drill heads.